-Now to give the letters a neat 3-D effect, instead of using regular double-sided tape, I used bits of double-sided mounting foam.
-You can get this stuff in dots, tabs, or rolls.
-The key to the mounting foam is that it has a thickness that will make your letters pop up on the package.
+Now to give the letters a neat 3-D effect, instead of using regular double-sided tape, I used double-sided mounting foam tabs.
+The cool thing about the mounting foam is that it has a thickness that will make your letters pop up on the package.
 I put several pieces of mounting foam on the back of each yellow letter, then stuck it to the scalloped background piece.
 Then I put more mounting foam on the back of each scalloped piece and stuck them all to the package, overlapping them slightly for a nice look.

 My mother liked the package so much that she didn’t want to open it!